Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 	 804807a: cd 80                 int    $0x80		;restart_syscall()

 Shellcode length is 28 bytes that is very important because we need to count where to put it so that it is executed and does not break the programm.\
-We can not put it directly but we
+We can not put it directly but we can use environment variables.
+How can we use it after?
+Each environmental variable has its address a